jairus-m/dbt-heartbeat/README.md

 # dbt-heartbeat

-A CLI tool to monitor individual dbt Cloud run jobs and receive macOS notifications when they complete.
+A CLI tool to monitor individual dbt Cloud run jobs and receive OS notifications when they complete.

 ## Why This Exists